FraterCCCLXIII/panentheon/docs/lineage.md

 ### **Early Influential Philosophers and Theologians (Pre-20th Century)**

+#### **Jacob Boehme (1575-1624)**
+A German mystic and theologian, Boehme’s work heavily influenced later theosophists and idealists.
+He articulated a vision of spiritual evolution and the relationship between the divine and the material world.
+His concept of divine dialectics and becoming prefigures later process theology and integral philosophy.

 #### **Ralph Cudworth (1617-1688 CE)**
 Revived Neoplatonic ideas within the Cambridge Platonists, opposing materialism and emphasizing divine reason in the cosmos.